 - I’m now convinced that it is probably smart to wear a face covering, especially when you cannot keep a good distance from strangers and when businesses make it a policy.

-- While wearing one, make it a point to breathe deeply through your nose.
+- While wearing one, make sure it fits well and covers both mouth and nose.
+Also make it a point to breathe deeply through your nose.